swellstores/swell-node/README.md

 ## Swell API library for NodeJS

-Build and scale ecommerce with Swell.
+[Swell](https://www.swell.is) is a customizable, API-first platform for powering modern B2C/B2B shopping experiences and marketplaces.
+Build and connect anything using your favorite technologies, and provide admins with an easy to use dashboard.

 ## Install